Washington Silent As US-crafted Regime Under Fire In Iraq - UrduPoint

 Washington Silent As US-crafted Regime Under Fire In Iraq

-Baghdad, (UrduPoint / Pakistan Point News - 18th Nov, 2019 ) :It posted tens of thousands of troops in Iraq, huddled with its leaders and helped craft its laws -- but with the country swamped by deadly protests, Washington is staying out of the fray.
+Baghdad, (UrduPoint / Pakistan Point News - 19th Nov, 2019 ) :The US posted tens of thousands of troops in Iraq, huddled with its leaders and helped craft its laws -- but with the country swamped by deadly protests, Washington is staying out of the fray.

-Its apparent absence during a key turning point in Iraq lays bare how much its interests and influence have waned since the 2003 US-led invasion that opened the door to Iran.
+Its apparent absence during a key turning point in Iraq lays bare how much its interests and influence have waned since the 2003 US-led invasion that opened the door to fellow Shiite-majority neighbour Iran.

 "The (US-Iraq) gulf has never been so big, and keeps getting bigger," a senior Iraqi official told AFP on condition of anonymity.